 You’ll be amazed at how much better your closet looks with a dose of color.
 Plus, it’s a super-easy DIY that only takes a couple of hours.
-Though dark paint colors are a good choice in small or dim bedrooms, it’s best to stick with brights, mid-tones or pastels in the closet.
+Though dark paint colors are a good choice in small or dim bedrooms, it’s best to stick with brights, mid-tones, or pastels in the closet.
 Choose a hue that’s already used elsewhere in your bedroom, or set off some sparks with a bright shade that complements, but doesn’t match, the rest of the room.

-Today’s wallpaper is much easier to hang and remove than yesterday’s choices.
+If you want a pattern along with your color, have some fun with wallpaper.
+Today’s wallpaper is much easier to hang and remove than older choices.
 Pick a pattern with a strong, colorful design—small or low-contrast prints won’t hold their own in a closet.
 Have some fun with a geometric design, large floral, animal print, or botanical motif.

-If you’re lucky enough to have a large or walk-in closet, you can get a little bit fancy—try a semi-flush mount fixture, a small chandelier or a row of spotlights.
+Every closet deserves a light source, and you’ll appreciate it, even more, when you’re trying to differentiate between navy blue or black pants.
+If you’re lucky enough to have a large or walk-in closet, you can get a bit fancy—try a semi-flush mount fixture, a small chandelier, or a row of spotlights.
 In a tiny closet, or if you’re a renter, try simple stick-up lights or a flush-mount fixture with a glass bowl.

 If you’re looking for the easiest way to jazz up your closet, invest in a full set of matching hangers.
-Go colorful plastic, choose wood or select flocked hangers that hold onto the silkiest garments --- whichever you prefer, a closet immediately looks better when the hangers:
+Go colorful plastic, choose wood, or select flocked hangers that hold onto the silkiest garments—whichever you prefer, a closet immediately looks better when the hangers:

-- All match, and are thick enough to both make a presence and prevent creases in your clothing.
+- All match and are thick enough to both make a presence and prevent creases in your clothing

 Add a Rug

-With so many ways to spruce up your closet doors, why settle for plain, white and boring?
+With so many ways to spruce up your closet doors, why settle for plain, white, and boring?
 Here are just a few options:

-- Paint the doors to contrast with your walls
+- Paint the doors to contrast with your walls.

-- Cover the doors with wallpaper, fabric or scrapbooking paper
+- Cover the doors with wallpaper, fabric, or scrapbooking paper.

-- Use washi tape to create stripes or geometric designs on the doors
+- Use washi tape to create stripes or geometric designs on the doors.

-- Hang a mirror with an ornate frame on the door
+- Hang a mirror with an ornate frame on the door.

-- Use stencils to map out a mural
+- Use stencils to map out a mural.

-- Decorate the doors with wall decals
+- Decorate the doors with wall decals.